sagemath/trac_to_gh/Issue 4059.md

 # Issue 4059: libm4ri configure is seriously broken on anything not x86

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4059

 Original creator: anakha